-When you think of the Wild Atlantic Way, you probably think of rolling green hills, untamed coastlines and cozy, welcoming villages, right?
+When you think of the Wild Atlantic Way, you probably think of rolling green hills, untamed coastlines and cosy, welcoming villages, right?
 Well, if you’re an avid golfer, venture to the realm of the north west, and uncover a golfer’s dream…

 Across Sligo, Donegal and Mayo, you’ll find some of the best golf on the island of Ireland – with plenty of tee times, reasonable green fees, and visually stunning courses – this is the last great undiscovered golf haven, and it’s waiting for you…

 Perched on the stunning, picturesque Sheephaven Bay, Rosapenna is the perfect combination of history and innovation.It boasts three links, a classic in the Old Tom Morris Links; a modern great in the Sandy Hill Links; and the latest attraction, an acclaimed, Tom Doak designed marvel, the St Patrick’s Links, which opened in 2021.

 The Sandy Hills course is a firm favourite of golfers, with its lunar landscape of towering sandy dunes providing a hearty challenge.
 And the St Patrick’s Links have taken the golf world by storm, exploding into Golf Magazine’s top 100 as the highest new entry in 2021-22!

 And if you’re interested in trying everything else Rosapenna has to offer, take your ease in the palatial 4-star hotel for food and relaxation in between rounds.
 Why not stay for a few days and tackle all three links if you fancy the challenge?